platten/enarx/docs/Install.md

 # Installation Guide

+This installation guide is for installing Enarx from source.
+For pre-compiled binaries, please reference the quickstart document available [here](Quickstart).

 ## Introduction

 Enarx currently has support for Keeps running in Intel SGX and AMD SEV-SNP TEEs (Trusted Execution Environments).
 Please check the [Requirements](#requirements).
 There is also support for application development using a "nil" backend which provides the same runtime, but no security isolation, and can run on a variety of Linux, Mac and Raspberry Pi systems.